AdaCore/training_material/courses/rust_essentials/glossary.md

 Example:
 - `Display`

-Use **trait bound** for a restriction placed on a generic parameter or associated type.
+Use **trait bound** for a constraint involving a trait, such as requiring a type to implement it.

 Example:
 - `T: Display`